CBD Oil Dosage, What’s the Right Dose For Me?

 As each bottle of CBD oil is a bit different—maybe different volume or a different potency—you’ll need the formula below to calculate your dose.
 Have you got your calculator ready?

-First, read the label on your CBD oil bottle to find the serving suggestion.
+First, read the label on your CBD oil bottle to find the potency per 1ml dropper.
 It should look something like:

-Now check the dosage chart above and divide it by 2.5 (or whatever your calculation yields) and then you’ll know how many drops you need.
-For example:
+Now check the dosage chart above and divide it by 8.3 (or whatever your bottle yields per full dropper) and then you’ll know how many droppers you’ll need

 Just round up or down, whatever’s closest.
-Half a drop won’t likely have a drastic impact on your experience.
+A quarter dropper won’t likely have a drastic impact on your experience.
 However, doubling or halving your dose will–and we don’t recommend it!

-Find the serving size for your CBD oil on the bottle label.
+Find the potency of your CBD oil on the bottle label.

-Check how much CBD in milligrams (mg) that serving size contains.
+Check how much CBD in milligrams (mg) a full dropper contains.